 Intrinsic motivation is an inner drive that propels a person to pursue an activity, not for external rewards, but because the action itself is enjoyable.
-In other words, a person is motivated by the fun, challenge, or satisfaction involved with an activity, not for an outside outcome, pressure, or reward.
+In other words, a person is motivated by the fun, challenge, or satisfaction of an activity, not by an outside outcome, pressure, or reward.

 In psychology, intrinsic motivation is known as the best type of motivation.

 To understand intrinsic motivation, we first have to understand what exactly it means for something to be intrinsic.

 The word “intrinsic” means that something is inherent by nature.
 It is sometimes referred to as “inner”, which refers to something coming from within.